Detroit News: Trump recorded pressuring Michigan canvassers not to certify 2020 vote - KTVZ

 Detroit News: Trump recorded pressuring Michigan canvassers not to certify 2020 vote

-(CNN) — The Detroit News obtained a recording of a call former President Donald Trump made to two Michigan county officials in 2020, urging them not to certify the election results from Detroit.
+(CNN) — The Detroit News reviewed a recording of a call former President Donald Trump made to two Michigan county officials in 2020, urging them not to certify the election results from Detroit.

 The call was previously known and reported by CNN – and condemned at the time by election experts and Michigan Democrats, who said it was a stunning attempt by a sitting president to pressure local officials to interfere with an election.